dataforgoodfr/quotaclimat/README.md

 ```
 # If changes have already been applied and you want to recreate your alembic file:
 # 1. change to you main branch
-# 2. start test container and run "pytest -vv -k api" to rebuild the state of the DB
+# 2. start test container and run "pytest -vv -k api" to rebuild the state of the DB (or drop table the table you want)
-# 3. rechange to your WIP branch and
+# 3. rechange to your WIP branch
 # 4. connect to the test container : docker compose up test -d / docker compose exec test bash
+# 5. reapply the latest saved state : poetry run alembic upgrade head
+# 6. Save the new columns
 poetry run alembic revision --autogenerate -m "Add new column test for table keywords"
 # this should generate a file to commit inside "alembic/versions"
-# to apply it we need to run, from our container
+# 7. to apply it we need to run, from our container
 poetry run alembic upgrade head
 ```